great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/dbt_tutorial.md

 You can see that the two Expectations that we have created are passing.
 Whenever Expectations fail, the status column will be updated to indicate a failure, along with the Observed Value column to include any values that have fallen outside of the expected range.

 ## Build a data pipeline and automate it with Airflow
-At this point we have verified that each service is working correctly so far.
+At this point you have verified that each service is working correctly so far.
 The last step is to now automate this process with a pipeline or dag in our workflow orchestration tool - Airflow.
-We will make a simple pipeline using the common write-audit-publish pattern.
+You will make a simple pipeline using the common write-audit-publish pattern.

 ### Log into Airflow
 Open [http://localhost:8080](http://localhost:8080) in your browser.
 You can use the username and password we created earlier in our configuration step.